ibuildthecloud/k3v/README.md

 attack another neighbor.
 Virtual clusters does not help with this concern.
 To address this you need to trust containers or leverage another technology like gvisor or katacontainers.
-The second and more fundamental issue is that the attach surface of Kubernetes is far to large for multitenancy.
+The second and more fundamental issue is that the attack surface of Kubernetes is far to large for multitenancy.
 Right now the only way to accomplish multi tenancy is to not allow users to do the vast majority of Kubernetes operations.
 It is far too difficult to ensure that all the various APIs will not expose some issue.
 But limiting access means